ravi-suroshe/CodingTest/README.md

 <java developer>The Java developer should always follow best coding practices.</java developer>
 ```
 #### Sample Output
-India is my country.
+India is my country.&nbsp;
-COVID-19 is not over yet.
+COVID-19 is not over yet.&nbsp;
-Take care of you and others.
+Take care of you and others.&nbsp;
-Nisum is hiring Java developer.
+Nisum is hiring Java developer.&nbsp;
-The Java developer should always follow best coding practices.
+The Java developer should always follow best coding practices.&nbsp;

 ## Acceptance Criteria:
 * The output must asserted using JUnits.